 If you have followed this blog for any amount of time, you have probably seen me reference Dan Gable.
 Not only was Gable one of the greatest wrestlers ever, he was equally successful as a coach.
 It is not often that such a dominant athlete can mirror his own success while coaching.
 Many great athletes have natural abilities so they struggle to teach others who do not possess the same raw talent.
 Gable was unique in this regard.
-As the head wrestling coach at the University of Iowa, he led teams to 16 NCAA titles and 21 straight Big Ten titles.
+As the head wrestling coach at the University of Iowa, he led teams to 15 NCAA titles and 21 straight Big Ten titles.
 In other words, Gable knows a few things about training and athletic development.
 When he speaks, it is a good idea to listen.

 Punching the bag will improve coordination, power, hand speed, and more.
-These are physical attributes that will prove useful for all.
+Such attributes can be useful for all.
 You certainly do not need to be a fighter to benefit from heavy bag training.
 And it goes without saying that heavy bag training does not require a state of the art facility.
 For example, I have shown how an old stack of tires can be used as an effective punching bag (see here).

 Plain and simple, Gable outworked everyone around him.
 He was as relentless with his training as he was on the mat.
 I’ve said it before and I’ll say it again.
 If there was ever an athlete or coach to study and learn from, Dan Gable’s name certainly deserves a spot towards the top of the list.

-I was going to work at it every day, so hard that I would be the toughest guy in the world.
+“I was going to work at it every day, so hard that I would be the toughest guy in the world.
 By the end of practice, I wanted to be physically tired, to know that I’d been through a workout.
 If I wasn’t tired, I must have cheated somehow, so I stayed longer.” – Dan Gable